-Updated June 7, 2022
+Updated June 5, 2023

 This document covers a variety of queries regarding the Dialogues on the Experience of War program.
-Program staff members are available to answer further questions to dew@neh.gov.
+In addition, program staff members are available to answer further questions to dew@neh.gov.

 Eligibility and General Information

 1. May an institution submit multiple applications to the Dialogues on the Experience of War program?